 The Editorial Board of the Journal "Autobiography Literature Culture Media" observe the rules of editorial ethics based on the COPE documents (Committee on Publication Ethics) and the open access policy.
+Articles are checked with an anti-plagiarism program.

 The Journal "Autobiography Literature Culture Media" is licensed under Creative Commons-Attribution and Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA).